feddelegrand7/feddelegrand7/README.md

 + ⚡ [`{R-ladies Tunis}`](https://www.youtube.com/watch?v=sRmsyE3edDI)

-Don't hesitate to reach out if you have a great idea in mind.
+Finally, I'm a [certified RStudio Trainer](https://education.rstudio.com/trainers/) in Tidyverse and Shiny.
+Don't hesitate to reach out if you need some help.